Free QR Code Generator with No Expiration: What That Actually Means

 What "Free Forever" Actually Requires

-To get QR codes that truly never expire and cost nothing, you need static codes that encode the destination directly.
+To get QR codes that never expire and cost nothing, you need either static codes (which encode the destination in the pattern itself) or a platform that commits in writing to keeping free dynamic codes alive after cancellation.

 Here's what works: